xsf/xmpp-providers-website/content/blog/2024-03-28-xmpp-providers-support-chat-server.md

 ## XMPP Providers Server

+We recently started to set up our own XMPP server to provide a [support chat](/blog/2024-03-11-xmpp-providers-chat/).
+Our goal was to automate as much as possible to reduce the maintenance effort to a minimum.
-When we started to setup our own XMPP server for XMPP Providers we also thought about how the experience is for XMPP newcommers to setup their own and new instance of an XMPP server.
+While doing that, we also thought about how the experience is for XMPP newcomers to set up their own XMPP server.
 There are many [XMPP servers](https://xmpp.org/software/?platform=all-platforms) available, but only few projects focus on quick and simple setups.
 Therefore, we started another small project called XMPP Providers Server which will allow interested operators to have a smooth and good start with running their own XMPP server instance.